slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 College education may make you a living.
 Self-education may make you a fortune.

 The value of formal education is signaling, rather than actual learning.
 The purpose of higher education is first and foremost to meet people and build relationships.

-Hints:

-- Study physics, mathematics, computers, microeconomics, game theory, and persuasion.
+Education leads toward continuing self-discovery; training leads toward final self-definition.

-- Believe in principles.
-The basics matter most—not jargon or specifics.
+Believe in principles.
+The basics matter most, not jargon or specifics.
 Understand, don’t memorize.
 You only need a few core concepts; complexity emerges from simple rules.
-- Applied focus: Strive for mastery in a small handful of skills, but seek competence in a wide variety of disciplines.
+Strive for mastery in a small handful of skills, but seek competence in a wide variety of disciplines.
 Don’t major in minor things.
-- School fails at teaching: self-confidence, money management, dating and relationships, confrontation skills, critical thinking, creative productivity.
-- Education leads toward continuing self-discovery; training leads toward final self-definition.
-- School rewards generalists; the world does not.
-- School’s real subject is obedience.
+School rewards generalists; the world does not.
+School’s real subject is obedience.
 No one will give you the education needed to overthrow them.
-- Success is the worst teacher.
-- The biggest mistake in studying a foreign language is learning it little by little instead of jumping in headfirst.
-Language isn’t mathematics; one doesn’t learn it—one gets accustomed to it.
-It’s about experience and skill, not logic or memory.

 > *"Learning is a treasure that will follow its owner everywhere."
 -- vox populi*

 > *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
 -- Lao Tzu [-571]*

+> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
+-- Xunzi [-310]*

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain [1835]*